Blackhawk Bank's Vision, Mission & Core Values

 So it began in 1881 for the bank now known as Blackhawk Bank.
 Since, the bank has thrived for generations under the guidance of its seventeen Presidents and numerous local civic and business leaders serving on its Board of Directors.

-The leadership skills of these men and women have positioned Blackhawk Bank as a foremost provider of financial services in Rock, Boone, and Winnebago counties.
-Today, lead by President and COO Dave Adkins, Blackhawk is the second largest bank in Beloit, Wisconsin and second in all of Boone County, Illinois.
+The leadership skills of these men and women have positioned Blackhawk Bank as a foremost provider of financial services in Rock, Boone, Winnebago, and Kane counties.
+Today, lead by President and CEO Dave Adkins, Blackhawk is the second largest bank in Beloit, Wisconsin and second in all of Boone County, Illinois.

 The community banking tradition is inherent in the bank’s philosophy: to provide unparalleled client service; to give folks the ability to call a bank official for a prompt response to a question or concern; to know clients by name.
 Blackhawk takes pride in being a strong corporate citizen, strengthening economic growth and prosperity in the communities it serves.